Iraq national football team: Team logo

 Iraq kits throughout history have usually featured the flag of Iraq on them, although the coat of arms of Iraq and the Iraq Football Association logo have both appeared on kits in the past.
 The national team has occasionally had its own unique logo, the first of which was from 1982 to 1983.
 This logo was based on the Iraq flag, with Iraqi written at the top of the crest.
 From 2000 to 2002, the national team's logo featured a green outline with the word Iraq written at the top in green Arabic text.
 In the 2005 West Asian Games, the team wore a new logo with the red band of the flag appearing in a large semi-circle shape, and in 2007, Iraq briefly reverted to using the logo that they had used from 2000 to 2002.
-On 23 October 2020, the national team's current logo was revealed, with a star featuring above the crest from 2021 to 2022 to commemorate the nation's 2007 AFC Asian Cup victory.
+On 23 October 2020, the national team's current logo was revealed.
+A star featured above the crest on the national team's shirts from 2021 to 2022 to commemorate the nation's 2007 AFC Asian Cup victory.